Paul Cleave: Writing

-His first published novel, The Cleaner, was released by Random House in 2006 and became an international best-seller with sales exceeding 500,000.
-It was the top-selling crime/thriller title for 2007 on Amazon in Germany.
+His first published novel, The Cleaner, was released by Random House in 2006 and was listed as the top-selling crime/thriller title for 2007 on Amazon in Germany.
 It was also shortlisted for the Ned Kelly Awards for Crime Writing.
+The Cleaner was subsequently adapted into a television series called Dark City: The Cleaner by producers John Barnett and Chloe Smith.
+Cohen Holloway and Chelsie Florence starred as the two main leads.
+The series was funded by Lionsgate, the New Zealand Film Commission, NZ On Air, Sky Television and ChristchurchNZ's Screen CanterburyNZ fund.
+Filming for the series took place in Christchurch in 2023.
+The series debuted on 4 March 2024 on Neon, Sky Go and SoHo.

 In September 2009, Cleave's novel Cemetery Lake was published in the United Kingdom by Arrow Books.
 When talking about setting his books in Christchurch in an article in Crime Time magazine, Cleave said: "Christchurch is a great setting for crime – it has two sides to it, there's the picture perfect setting you see on postcards everywhere, but there's also a dark, Gotham City feel here which has, sadly, turned this city into the murder capital of New Zealand.
 I love making Christchurch a character for the books, creating an 'alternate' version of the city, where the main character often muses that 'Christchurch is broken'."

 His fourth novel, Blood Men, was released in February 2010.

-In 2011, Paul was nominated as a finalist in the Ngaio Marsh Best Crime Novel Award, alongside fellow authors, Neil Cross, Paddy Richardson, and Greg Mckee aka Alix Bosco.
-Cleave won the award for the book Blood Men, which was published in 2010.
+Cleave won the 2010 Ngaio Marsh Best Crime Novel Award for Blood Men.

 His fifth novel, entitled Collecting Cooper (2011), is again set in his home town of Christchurch (the setting for all his novels) and sees the return of Theodore Tate, who was introduced in Cemetery Lake.
+It was shortlisted for the 2011 Ngaio Marsh Best Crime Novel Award.

-His sixth novel, The Laughterhouse (2012), features Theodore Tate tracking down a crime that started 15 years earlier when he was a rookie officer.
+His sixth novel, The Laughterhouse (2012), is the third novel in Theodore Tate quartet.
+It was shortlisted for the 2012 Ngaio Marsh Awards.

-His seventh novel, Joe Victim (2013), features Joe Middleton (from The Cleaner) and follows his story from the moment that The Cleaner ends.
+His seventh novel, Joe Victim (2013), is a sequel to The Cleaner and was shortlisted for the 2014 Edgar Allan Poe Awards.

-His eighth novel, Five Minutes Alone (2014), features former Detective Carl Schroeder and Theodore Tate locking horns in a cat and mouse chase to find a killer who is allowing rape victims to exact revenge on their attackers.
+His eighth novel, Five Minutes Alone (2014), is the fourth book in the Theodore Tate quartet.
+It won the 2014 Ngaio Marsh Award for Best Crime Fiction.

-Trust No One is a stand alone novel featuring a retired crime writer, Jerry Grey, who has developed Alzheimers.
+Trust No One is a stand-alone novel featuring a retired crime writer, Jerry Grey, who has developed Alzheimers.
 He confesses to crimes that he wrote about - but the lines between what happened in his books and what is happening start to blur.

 A Killer Harvest follows the story of Joshua who receives an eye transplant after his fathers dies.
 He has been blind from birth but due to a medical mishap, he receives two different eyes, and learns about a thing call cellular memory.
 He can see images and memories from two different people - his father and a killer.